 So, whether this takes the form of an entire room dedicated to your dog’s living quarters, or if your dog’s personal space consists of just their crate, picking the right place and type of room for your dog to contain their own ‘territory’ is very important.

 Experiment with different areas of your home until your dog finds the perfect place.
-Or, if your dog has a preferred location already, place a cosy bed or crate in the chosen area with chew toys and treats nearby to make it all about them.
+Or, if your dog has a preferred location already, place a cozy bed or crate in the chosen area with chew toys and treats nearby to make it all about them.

 Also, ensure that all of the family, including children, and any visitors that you might invite into your home understand and respect the area that your dog calls his own.